|

 It was his intention to produce another book a year later (1927)

-on the subject of codebreaking.
-Called
+on the subject of cryptanalysis and codebreaking:

 Systeme des Dechiffrierens (systems for deciphering),